practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 Here's another way as the common way via the GUI to demonstrate that the Mozart-Oz pair is not a Prolog system.

-Just enter or copy&paste, and then execute the predicates from this [Picat example](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming/Picat#some-concepts-of-picat):
+Just enter or copy&paste, and then execute the predicates from this :

 ![plot](./Oz%20programming%20interface%2C%20GNU%20Emacs%20b.png)